-Presenters: Mary Poling and Dr. Julie Robinson, University of Arkansas Division of Agriculture Cooperative Extension Service
+PRESENTERS: Mary Poling and Dr. Julie Robinson, University of Arkansas Division of Agriculture Cooperative Extension Service

-Session Description: This session looks at the intricacies and continuous development of best practices for webinars and blended courses based on user feedback, instructor experiences, and evaluation results.
+DESCRIPTION: This session looks at the intricacies and continuous development of best practices for webinars and blended courses based on user feedback, instructor experiences, and evaluation results.

 WEDNESDAY, JULY 22, 2015

 The Art and Science of Environmental Scanning: Staying Real During Rapid Change

-Presenters: Dr. Nancy Franz, Emeritus Professor, Iowa State University, and Dr. Karen Ballard, Professor, University of Arkansas Division of Agriculture Cooperative Extension Service
+PRESENTERS: Dr. Nancy Franz, Emeritus Professor, Iowa State University, and Dr. Karen Ballard, Professor, University of Arkansas Division of Agriculture Cooperative Extension Service

-Session Description: This session examines trends and disruptive technologies that currently exist and/or are on the horizon for Extension.
+DESCRIPTION: This session examines trends and disruptive technologies that currently exist and/or are on the horizon for Extension.
 To plan responsively in this environment, Extension workers must anticipate these new developments.
 This session will engage participants in exploring strategies and methods Extension may need to adopt to insure relevance and support from stakeholders.
 Participants will be invited to participate in the discussion to stimulate actions supporting the future of Extension.

 THURSDAY, JULY 23, 2015

 When Is a Program Ready for Replication and Rigorous Evaluation?

-Presenters: Dr. Donna J. Peterson and Dr. Laura H. Downey, Mississippi State University
+PRESENTERS: Dr. Donna J. Peterson and Dr. Laura H. Downey, Mississippi State University

-Session Description: This session explains the Systematic Screening and Assessment Method (SSA; Leviton, Khan, & Dawkins, 2010) and how it can be applied to Extension programs.
+DESCRIPTION: This session explains the Systematic Screening and Assessment Method (SSA; Leviton, Khan, & Dawkins, 2010) and how it can be applied to Extension programs.
 SSA includes environmental scanning methodology as well as evaluability assessment.

 FRIDAY, JULY 24, 2015

-Presenter: Amy Cole, University of Arkansas Division of Agriculture Cooperative Extension Service
+PRESENTER: Amy Cole, University of Arkansas Division of Agriculture Cooperative Extension Service